 Are your worn and damaged teeth impacting the comfort of your smile?
 Do you need to strengthen a weakened tooth following a root canal?
-Receive dental crown treatment at Wayne Family Dentistry in Wayne, PA.
+Wayne Family Dentistry offers dental crowns in Wayne, PA for patients with weakened or damaged teeth.
 Tooth crowns are a restorative dentistry treatment that may be used to cover chipped, cracked, fractured, worn, weakened, and discolored teeth.

 Crowns can also cap off dental implants and secure dental bridges.
 Dental crowns are porcelain ceramic caps that can fully cover a natural tooth.
 We make sure that your crowns fit properly and blend in with your natural smile.